This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Thailand.

 The company may not initiate proceedings against competitors for advertising infringements unless the advertising causes damage to the company, e.g. the advertising that contains unfair or misleading comparisons, or comparisons implying therapeutic advantage to the company’s product.

-For the violations of the advertisement that require administrative remedies, companies can initiate proceedings against competitors by notifying the FDA on anonymous basis.
+For the violations of the advertisement that require administrative remedies, companies can initiate proceedings against competitors by notifying the FDA on an anonymous basis.
 When a complaint is made, some follow-up questions might be asked, and evidence will be requested from the complainant.
 The FDA will then take over, and begin by gathering preliminary information about the product and the responsible person.
 The advertisement will then be analyzed to determine whether an infraction occurred.
-Furthermore, the FDA conducts post-marketing control to monitor product compliance after approval has been granted.

 What are the penalties, sanctions or measures that regulators or courts can impose for violating medicines advertising rules and rules on inducements to prescribe in your jurisdiction?